If you’re just getting started with your content marketing strategy, chances are you’ve been asking yourself, “How do I know what to write about?”

 Your market research should answer the following questions:

-Once you’re done with your market research, you can use this information to create a plan for filling the gaps in your content.
+Once you’re done with your market research, you can use this information to create a plan for filling the gaps.

 This plan should include the content you want to create and when you want to publish them.